- Windows 10 S and Windows 10 Pro both cater to a specific set of users, though most of the features are common between the two editions.

-Windows 10 S is Microsoft’s newest operating system designed for teachers, students and customers who need to access only certain core programs.
+Windows 10 S is Microsoft’s newest operating system designed for teachers, students, and customers who need to access only certain core programs.
+And many often compare Windows 10 S and Windows 10 Pro to identify which works best.

-Windows 10 S is lightweight and streamlined, and is also designed to boot up quickly.
-In this manner, teachers and students no longer waste precious minutes waiting for their computers to boot up.
+Windows 10 S is lightweight, streamlined, and designed to boot up quickly.
+In this manner, teachers and students no longer waste precious minutes waiting for their computers to start, a common slow boot time issue in Windows 10.

-However, many potential users are a bit confused, not knowing which Windows 10 version to install on their computers.
-Indeed, there are significant differences between the various Windows 10 version currently available on the market.
+However, many potential users are confused, not knowing which Windows 10 version to install on their computers.
+Indeed, there are significant differences between the various Windows 10 editions currently available on the market.

 Productivity and user experience

 In terms of productivity and user experience, there is only one difference.
-Cortana is available on Windows 10 Pro, but it’s disabled on the Education edition.
-The following features are available on both Windows 10 S and Windows 10 Pro:
+Cortana is available on Windows 10 Pro but is disabled in the S mode.
+The following features are available on both Windows 10 S mode and Windows 10 Pro:

 - Continuum for phones